 The principle underlying Wisdom literature and giving it its unity may be described by the single word Observation.
 The prophet rests his message on an immediate Divine revelation: the wise men only claim to have observed life.
-Modern Science is not more faithful to its root idea of examining details and grouping results than is the wisdom of the Bible to its principle of analytic obser-This same idea of observation gives us a key for determining the relation of the books of wisdom to one another.
-The earlier works.
-Proverbs and Ecclesiasticus, give us only Isolated Observations of life; these are reflected in brief proverbs, or in literary forms but little removed from proverbs, and each is entirely distinct and complete in itself.
+Modern Science is not more faithful to its root idea of examining details and grouping results than is the wisdom of the Bible to its principle of analytic observation.
+This same idea of observation gives us a key for determining the relation of the books of wisdom to one another.
+The earlier works, Proverbs and Ecclesiasticus, give us only Isolated Observations of life; these are reflected in brief proverbs, or in literary forms but little removed from proverbs, and each is entirely distinct and complete in itself.
 The further notion of the connectedness of all things is not ignored in these earlier books, but is looked upon as no subject for reflective analysis; the wise men approach the universe as a whole with feelings only of adoration, and the philosopher becomes a poet singing of this whole as 'Wisdom.'
-Ecclesiastes marks the point where, for the first time, reflective analysis has been turned upon the sum of things: the sudden responsibility becomes too great, and philosophy breaks down in despair. word 'wisdom' now becomes confined for the most part to lesser achievements, or to the observing faculty: the universal is no longer a unity that can be adored, but a broken 'All things,' the attempt to understand which is 'vanity.'
+Ecclesiastes marks the point where, for the first time, reflective analysis has been turned upon the sum of things: the sudden responsibility becomes too great, and philosophy breaks down in despair.
+The word 'wisdom' now becomes confined for the most part to lesser achievements, or to the observing faculty; the universal is no longer a unity that can be adored, but a broken 'All things,' the attempt to understand which is 'vanity.'
 There is an advance from this position in the latest of the books of wisdom, the apocryphal Wisdom of Solomon.
 Here philosophy recovers its tone of rapture; the recovery is made, not by returning to the restricted area of observation, but by still further enlarging it.
 The Preacher had considered only this life; his successor recognizes a life beyond the grave, and in immortality finds a solution of present mysteries.
 Whereas the Preacher had confined himself to the present, the new wisdom adds the past of history, and presents Wisdom as Providence.
 And a single passage - where however the topic is only raised, and not followed into detail - shows that this close of Wisdom literature extends its observation even from human life to external nature.
 Thus these four - Proverbs, Ecclesiasticus, Ecclesiastes and Wisdom of Solomon - make a distinct progression of thought.
-And somewhere in this line of thought-it is needless to discuss exactly wherecomes the remaining work of Wisdom literature, the Book of Job.
-Here again it is the universe as a whole which is under consideration, or at least, its leading problem, the Mystery of Evil.
-And here not one but several attitudes of mind in reference to this central problem are represented, and embodied in different dramatic characters, while their discussion of the mystery undergoes the development that belongs to dramatic plot.
+And somewhere in this line of thought - it is needless to discuss exactly where comes the remaining work of Wisdom literature, the Book of 70b.
+Here again it is the universe as a whole which is

-Introduction &-
+Introduction 8-